Wing-09/hanapbh/README.md

 pnpm install
 ```

-- Give the client environment variables
+#### Give the client environment variables

-create a **.env.local** file inside the client directory and paste the environment variables
+Create a **.env.local** file inside the client directory and paste the environment variables

 **./client/.env.local**